mstuttgart/awesome-time-travel/README.md

 ## Animations

-A collection of anime and animations about time travel
+A collection of anime and animations about time travel.

 * [Steins Gate](https://en.wikipedia.org/wiki/Steins;Gate_(anime)) - 2011